The monstrous pile of dirty baby clothes, soiled bibs, and poop-stained cloth diapers…

 While a washing machine does an excellent job of cleaning a baby’s clothes, it can, however, shrink, fray, or even stretch out the fabric, which happens pretty often.

-So, what’s the best way to wash your baby’s clothes without shrinking?
+So, what’s the best way to wash your infant’s clothes without shrinking?

 - Avoid warm water in a rinse cycle.
-The best temperature for washing a baby’s clothes is a cold wash cycle because cool water is less harsh on clothing.
+The best temperature for washing newborn clothes is a cold wash cycle because cool water is less harsh on clothing.

 - Tumble dry.
 Yes, baby clothes can also shrink in the dryer, and your dryer setting plays a huge role.
 The trick is to tumble-dry baby’s clothes in low heat.